 If you do not have a generator yet or are in the market for a new one, below is a lis of the best ones.
 All these generators will be able to run a gas furnace, depending on size.

-- Small and portable generator: Generac 76711 Portable Inverter Generator.
-This is a great option for a small generator.
-It comes in five different sizes ranging from one thousand and two hundred watts up to three thousand and five hundred watts.
-The generator is small and lightweight, so you can easily transport it when necessary.
+- Small and portable generator: Generac 7676 GP8000E Portable Generator.
+This is a great option for a medium generator.
+It comes in five different sizes ranging from one three thousand and six hundred watts up to eight thousand watts.
+The generator is medium and easy to move with wheels, so you can easily transport it when necessary.